Disney’s Swan and Dolphin Resort Review

 The Grotto Pool is expansive, with a waterslide and several water features.

-On the Swan side of the resort, there’s a second quiet or leisure pool.
+On the Swan side of the resort, you’ll find an additional lap pool.

-You’ll also find four whirlpool spas spread out between the two resorts.
+Four whirlpool spas are spread out between the two resorts.

 A kiddie pool sits toward the back of the Grotto Pool area.

-Adding to the recreation options, there’s a significant white sand beach between the pools and the lake.
+A significant white sand beach sits between the pools and the lake.
 This area has two volleyball courts, loungers, a beachside playground, and rentals.

 Here is a photo of the large sports court area behind the pool.

-Anyone who enjoys jogging can take advantage of the trail around Crescent Lake.
-It’s a wonderful place to run at Disney World.
+The trail around Crescent Lake is a wonderful place to run at Disney World.

 Related: The Best Places to Jog at Disney World